YaboZhao-APM/FFI_poroelasticity/README.md

 # FFI_poroelasticity
 The code is used to calculate the poroelastic Green's function in the FFI

-#fault_file is a matrix that defines the model parameters:
+#fault_file is a matrix that defines the model parameters:\n
 1 X(Ref) of each rectangular patch (East is positive) 2 Y(Ref) of each rectangular patch (North is positive) 3 Z(Ref) of each rectangular patch (Down is positive)